Kevin A. Ford: Early life and education

 Ford was born July 7, 1960, in Portland, Indiana and considers Montpelier, Indiana his hometown.
-He graduated from Blackford High School, Hartford City, Indiana in 1978.
-He received his Bachelor of Science degree in Aerospace Engineering from the University of Notre Dame in 1982, a Master of Science degree in International Relations from Troy State University in 1989, a Master of Science degree in Aerospace Engineering from the University of Florida in 1994, and a Ph.D. in Astronautical Engineering from the U.S. Air Force Institute of Technology in 1997.
+He graduated from Blackford High School in Hartford City, Indiana in 1978.
+He received his Bachelor of Science degree in aerospace engineering from the University of Notre Dame in 1982, a Master of Science degree in international relations from Troy State University in 1989, a Master of Science degree in aerospace engineering from the University of Florida in 1994, and a Ph.D. in astronautical engineering from the Air Force Institute of Technology of Air University in 1997.
 He has attended the U.S. Air Force Squadron Officer School, the Air Command and Staff College Associate Program, and the Air War College.

 He is a distinguished graduate of Detachment 225, Reserve Officer Training Corps, 1982.
 He also a distinguished graduate of Undergraduate Pilot Training at Columbus AFB in 1984 and a distinguished graduate of the United States Air Force Test Pilot School in 1990.

 Military career

 Ford was commissioned as a second lieutenant in 1982 and completed primary Air Force jet training at Columbus Air Force Base, Mississippi in 1984.
-He trained in the F-15 Eagle and was assigned to the 22nd Tactical Fighter Squadron, Bitburg Air Base, Germany, from 1984–1987, and then to the 57th Fighter Interceptor Squadron at Keflavik Naval Air Station, Iceland until 1989, intercepting and escorting 18 Soviet combat aircraft over the North Atlantic.
-After spending 1990 as a student at the United States Air Force Test Pilot School, Edwards Air Force Base, California, Ford flew flight test missions in the F-16 Fighting Falcon with the 3247th Test Squadron at Eglin Air Force Base, Florida from 1991–1994.
+He trained in the F-15 Eagle and was assigned to the 22nd Tactical Fighter Squadron, Bitburg Air Base, Germany, from 1984 to 1987, and then to the 57th Fighter Interceptor Squadron at Keflavik Naval Air Station, Iceland until 1989, intercepting and escorting 18 Soviet combat aircraft over the North Atlantic.
+After spending 1990 as a student at the United States Air Force Test Pilot School, Edwards Air Force Base, California, Ford flew flight test missions in the F-16 Fighting Falcon with the 3247th Test Squadron at Eglin Air Force Base, Florida from 1991 to 1994.
 Test experience there included multiple F-16 flutter missions, development of the ALE-47 Countermeasures Dispenser System, multiple safe separation, ballistics, and fuse tests, and air-to-air missile development testing, including the first AMRAAM shot from the F-16 Air Defense Fighter variant.
 Following a three-year assignment to pursue full-time studies as a doctoral candidate at Wright-Patterson Air Force Base, Ohio, he was assigned to the Air Force Test Pilot School where he served as the director of plans and programs, taught academics, and instructed students on flight test techniques in the F-15, F-16, and gliders.
 Ford has 6100 flying hours and holds FAA Airline Transport Pilot certificate for airplanes (B757/767 type ratings), commercial certificates for helicopters and gliders, and a private license for hot air balloons.
 He is a certificated flight instructor in airplanes and gliders.
 Ford retired from the Air Force in June 2008 as a colonel.